bussorenre/justitium/public/exercises/quiz7/quiz7.md

 ### Required knowledge
 * Array
-* sorting algorithm
+* Sorting algorithm

 Problem
 ------
-Write a program which sort some integers.
+Write a program which sorts a set of integers.
-you can get an integer N and N integers from the standard input.
+You can get an integer N, and N integers from the standard input.
-Sorts in ascending order numbers N number, print all.
+Sort the number in ascending order, print all.

 Input
 -----------
-N (1 <= N <= 1000)
+Input N (1 <= N <= 1000) and N numbers, in this order.
-N numbers

 Output
 -----------
-N numbers order by ascending.
+The program should print N numbers in the ascending order.

 Sample input